guprobr/WakkaQt/readme.md

     ./WakkaQt
     ```

 ## Usage

 1. **Load Karaoke Track:** Use the "Load playback from disk" button to load a video or audio file for the karaoke session.
+It will start a preview of the playback, and enables the SING button so you can start recording.
 2. **Select Input Device:** Choose the microphone or audio input device for recording.
 3. **Sing & Record:** Click the "♪ SING ♪" button to start recording.
 The webcam will be used to record a video, while the audio input will record your voice.
 4. **Stop Recording:** Once finished, click the "Finish!" button to stop the recording.
+5. **Adjust vocals volume** Once finished recording, a dialog appears with a slider for you to amplify or reduce volume of the vocals.
-5. **Render the Video:** You can preview the mix of vocals and the karaoke track before saving the final video or audio file.
+6. **Render the Video:** You can render and preview the mix of vocals and the karaoke track before the final video or audio file.
-6. **Download YouTube Video:** You can enter a YouTube URL to download and use as a karaoke track.
+7. **Download YouTube Video:** You can enter a YouTube URL to download and use as a karaoke track.
+Other streaming services URL might work as well.
+8. **Render again:** This button appears after rendering, so you can save a new filename and adjust options again, then render, again :D

 ## Project Structure